 However, it’s crucial to remind amateur gardeners that no tool is dangerous per se.
 Indeed, the risk doesn’t come from a poorly-thought instrument.
 In reality, the user is responsible for the risk.
 In other words, you need to put your thinking cap on and consider how you are handling some of your garden maintenance tools.

 You don’t want a chainsaw massacre

 As a rule of the thumb, men tend to injure themselves more often than women in the garden, because they are more likely to handle powerful instruments.
 With cuts being one of the most common injuries, you need to pay close attention to how you hold and use your gardening equipment.
 Shears and secateurs can leave some nasty cuts on your fingers as you apply force to separate hard wood.
 Hence, the first rule is to know the maximum diameter your tool can tackle, as this will reduce the risk of injuring yourself through brutal strength.
 Electric hedge trimmers and chainsaws need a special warning as they don’t rely on human strength.
 Surprisingly enough, most injuries are the result of poorly maintained tools that snap or lead to excess dust and fragments.
+Dull blades can also lead to major injuries and to avoid that you need to properly sharpen your chainsaw.
 You need to invest in a quality trimmer and chainsaw sharpener to avoid risks.
 Additionally, do make sure to wear the necessary protection for your eyes and arms.